helrond/clbsj.org/_posts/2021-03-11-lenten-detox-sharifa-vernice-meytung.md

-**Sister Sharifa Vernice Meytung**, OLC (Our Lady of Czestochowa) is an artist, haijin (a writer of haiku poetry), teacher and lay religious leader in the Catholic and Buddhist faiths.
+**Sister Sharifa Vernice Meytung**, OLC (Our Lady of Czestochowa) is an artist, haijin (a writer of haiku poetry), teacher and lay religious practitioner in the Catholic and Buddhist traditions.
 She has studied in many community and academic settings, including the University of Erfurt, Germany.
 Her media books and CDs include _Oil For The Lamp: 7 Virtues of Human Character Development_, _Hiphop H.A.I.K.U.
 Vol 1 and 2_, _Rough